 For more detailed information on costs, please contact the nursing care home of your choice.

-The costs for a place in a nursing care home must be covered by the residents themselves.
-Care allowances, pensions, retirement benefits, and other income of the person in need of care are used to cover these costs.
+The costs for a place in a nursing care home must generally be paid the resident.
+To cover these expenses, the person’s care allowance, pension, retirement benefits, and any other income are used.

 If the income is not sufficient, social assistance covers the remaining amount.